Square Footage Calculator

 When should I use the Square Footage Calculator?

 Use it when your task matches one of these common needs: Find the area of a room, wall, garden bed, panel, or floor section.
 Multiply one section by quantity for repeated panels or rooms.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Square Footage Calculator doing with my inputs?

 In plain language: The calculator multiplies length in feet by width in feet for one rectangle, then multiplies by quantity for repeated sections.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 For real material orders, add waste and account for openings, cuts, pattern matching, irregular shapes, and product coverage rules.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Does the site save what I enter?